 - Bake for 11-13 minutes until bottoms are lightly browned and the cookies are cooked through but have slightly soft centers.
 The cookies will continue baking after they are removed from the oven so the centers should still be soft, but not glossy or raw, when they are removed from the oven.

 - Remove the cookie tray from the oven and immediately tap the tray on the counter to produce a more “wrinkly” cookie and help deflate the cookies.
 For round cookies, use a round cookie cutter (or large mug in my case!) that is slightly larger than the cookie and swirl the cookies around inside to form them into a round cookie.
 This step will only work if you do it while the cookies are still warm.

 - Let the cookies cool on the baking tray for about 5 minutes.
 Then, place onto a wire rack to finish cooling or enjoy while warm and gooey!

 - It is crucial to use dark brown sugar for the right texture in these cookies.
 If you can only find light brown sugar, add ½ Tbsp of molasses to the cookie dough.
 Make sure to use light molasses and NOT blackstrap molasses.

-- It is also crucial to use a high quality cocoa powder that is natural and unsweetened (not dutch processed) for the right texture in these cookies.
-Natural cocoa powder is highly acidic and will interact with the baking soda to help the cookies spread.
-Dutch processed cocoa powder is not acidic enough for this recipe.
+- It is also crucial to use a high-quality cocoa powder that is natural and unsweetened (not dutch processed) for the right texture in these cookies.
+Natural cocoa powder is highly acidic and will interact with baking soda to help the cookies spread.
+Dutch-processed cocoa powder is not acidic enough for this recipe.